 DD: Exactly, I was coming to that.
 Our vision of biscuit packaging should not be limited to BOPP laminates alone.
-Of course, we know the biscuit market can be broadly categorised into: Popular – Parle G, Tiger; Medium – Milk Bikis, Super Milk; and Premium – Good Day, Monaco and others.
+Of course, we know the biscuit market can be broadly categorized: Popular – Parle G, Tiger; Medium – Milk Bikis, Super Milk; and Premium – Good Day, Monaco, and others.
 Another emerging segment is the Sweet and Savoury – Fifty Fifty, Krackjack.
-Each category obviously has its own market dynamics and the Premium or Niche offer a better chance for creating imaginative pack designs.
+Each category obviously has its own market dynamics and the Premium or Niche categories offer a better chance for creating imaginative pack designs.
 But it’s really the popular category where the real design and technology challenge exists!

 DM: You mean thinking beyond laminates?
 Would that mean, surface printed monolayer barrier films, for example?

-DM: I know in fact, I think the unorganised sector appears to have a more flexible approach towards the use of single layer films and seem to be more willing to experiment with their product offerings.
+DM: I know in fact, I think the unorganized sector appears to have a more flexible approach towards the use of single-layer films and seems to be more willing to experiment with their product offerings.
 As you were just saying, in the semi-rural markets the unbranded segment would offer stiff competition to branded packs unless the packaging can match-up in deliverables.

 DM: Are we talking beyond biscuit packaging?

-DM: In a way I think you are thinking of raising the status of the biscuit from simply a functional product, or at best a fun-snack to a kind of “saintly” national icon of nourishment.
-In this context we have to acknowledge the Parle Glucose biscuit.
+DM: In a way, I think you are thinking of raising the status of the biscuit from simply a functional product, or at best a fun-snack to a kind of “saintly” national icon of nourishment.
+In this context, we have to acknowledge the Parle Glucose biscuit.
 It stands for nourishment.
 It stands for affordability.
-It is a great leveller of social strata.
-Interestingly, the pack graphics have remained largely unchanged over all these years, while the laminate itself has upgraded from the old waxed paper to PP film… Thanks DT, for this inspiring discussion and I do hope some of the vision you have described could be made to come true.
+It is a great leveler of social strata.
+Interestingly, the pack graphics have remained largely unchanged over all these years, while the laminate itself has upgraded from the old waxed paper to PP film… Thanks, DD, for this inspiring discussion, and I do hope some of the vision you have described could be made to come true.

-This article was published in May-June 2009 issue of Packaging South Asia.
+This article was originally published in the May-June 2009 print issue of Packaging South Asia.